Skip to main content

 © NRC/Yousef Hammash

 The EU also helps strengthen health services to allow essential primary health care and emergency medical services to continue.
-In addition, it improves access to water, sanitation and hygiene for vulnerable communities.
+In addition, it improves access to water, sanitation, and hygiene for vulnerable communities.

-Since 2000, the EU has provided more than €955 million in humanitarian assistance to help meet the basic needs of the Palestinian population.
+Since 2000, the EU has provided more than €1.1 billion in humanitarian assistance to help meet the basic needs of the Palestinian population.

 * The designation of Palestine shall not be construed as recognition of a State of Palestine and is without prejudice to the individual positions of the Member States on this issue.

-Last updated: 10/11/2023
+Last updated: 23/05/2024

 Facts & figures

-1.4 million estimated internally displaced people (Gaza)
+Over 1.7 million estimated internally displaced people (Gaza) (source: UNRWA)

 EU humanitarian funding:

-Over €103 million in 2023
+€103 million in 2023

-More than €955 million since 2000
+More than €1.1 billion since 2000